mariawebideas/mytakeontalks/SEOIntro.md

 ## Researching your Keywords
 * Use [Google Trends] (https://www.google.es/trends/) to investigate whether people are interested in the product you intent to sell or the services you are going to offer.
 * Start by optimising maybe three pages on your site targeting specific searches by potential customers.
 E.g. Cupcake with rum cooking tips; people looking for this might explore your website further and buy your cupcakes.
 Do not optimise your home page as that page is usually very general.
+Always optimise the very specific pages that contain the keywords you are interested in being found for.
 * Be aware that people usually do searches with the following components: a qualifying word, a trade or product and an area; e.g. Professional plumber Ilford.
 * Find a niche phrase keyword; ask your friends to brainstorm with you to create a big list.
 * Use the google autosuggest tool (the dropdown that appears when you do a Google search)